matthew-brett/barts-setup/barts_setup.md

 The summary is:

-* Turn off WiFi for all COMPUTERISHES.
+* Turn off WiFi for all COMPUTERISHES except IPHONE 12.
-* Connect NODE to ETHERNET HUB.
+* Connect IPAD and MACBOOK to NODE with Ethernet cables.
-* Connect all COMPUTERISHES to ETHERNET HUB.
+* Connect IPHONE 8 to MACBOOK via USB, and enable internet sharing.

-The NODE provides Ethernet addresses to every COMPUTERISH via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol)).
+The NODE provides IP addresses to the IPAD and MACBOOCK via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol)).

 In detail:

-* _Make sure WiFi is off for all COMPUTERISHES_.
-If you forget for some devices, the Wifi connections may compete for connection with the wired network, and you may get freezing or loss of connection.
+* _Make sure WiFi is off_ for all the IPAD, MACBOOK, IPHONE 8.
+If you forget for any of these devices, the Wifi connections may compete for connection with the wired network, and you may get freezing or loss of connection.
-* Unplug the Eero NODE from near the sound board, and plug it into to our power extension block.
+* If a Eero NODE is not already plugged in to the power extension block under the front pew, go find one, unplug it, and plug it into to our power extension block.
 Wait for the light on the NODE to stop flashing, at which point it is connected to the Mesh network.
-* Plug power for ETHERNET HUB into extension block.
-* Connect an Ethernet cable from the NODE to the ETHERNET HUB.
-You should see a green light above the corresponding ETHERNET HUB socket, telling you there is an active Ethernet connection.
 * On MACBOOK:
     * Plug in USB-A to 3 x USB-A / Ethernet hub (USB-A HUB).
-    * Connect USB-A HUB to ETHERNET HUB with 2 meter Ethernet cable.
+    * Connect USB-A HUB to the NODE with an Ethernet cable.
+    * Go to System Preferences -> Sharing.
+Internet sharing options should be set to "Share your internet connection from:" — USB 10/100/1000 — "To computers using:" — iPhone USB.
+Enable internet sharing.
+    * Plug lightning to USB-A cable for IPHONE 8 into the USB-A HUB.

+![USB-A HUB](images/usb_a_hub.jpg)

 * On IPAD:
     * Plug USB-A to Ethernet adapter into USB-C HUB.
     * Plug 3 meter Ethernet cable into Ethernet adapter.
-    * Plug other end of the Ethernet cable into the ETHERNET HUB.
+    * Plug other end of the Ethernet cable into the NODE.
-    * Make sure there is a corresponding green light on the ETHERNET HUB socket for the cable, to confirm there is an active Ethernet connection.
-* On IPHONE 12 and IPHONE 8:
-    * Plug a 3 meter Ethernet cable into the L2LE ADAPTER.
-Plug the other end into the ETHERNET HUB.
-    * Confirm the connection is active with a green light next to the matching plug on the ETHERNET HUB.
-If you don't get a connection, try unplugging the L2LE ADAPTER and plugging it in again.

-![USB-A HUB](images/usb_a_hub.jpg)

 #### To reset wired network

-*If the wired network is not working*, unplug the power from the ETHERNET HUB.
+*If the wired network is not working*, unplug the Ethernet cables to the NODE.
 Wait a few seconds.
-Plug it back in again.
-You should see green lights over each of the connected Ethernet cables.
+Plug them back in again.
+This should reset the IP addresses for the MACBOOK and the IPAD.

+If the USB network connection for the IPHONE 8 is not working, try turning off Internet sharing on the MACBOOK, and turning it back on again.

 ### Video and camera setup